LeetLLM

 2. Causal self-attention (decoder)

 Each token can only attend to itself and previous tokens.
 Future positions are masked with −∞-\infty−∞.
-Used in decoder architectures such as GPT-style and other autoregressive language models.
+Used in decoder architectures such as GPT-style and other autoregressive language models for generation tasks where the model must predict the next token without seeing the future.
 For instance, when processing a sequence step-by-step, the model progressively builds context but remains strictly blind to upcoming words:

 text

 The causal mask is a lower-triangular matrix that ensures each position only looks at itself and the positions before it.
-Here's a simple implementation that takes the sequence length as input and outputs a binary matrix where 1 indicates an allowed connection and 0 indicates a masked one.
+This minimal Python version takes the sequence length as input and outputs a boolean matrix where True indicates an allowed connection and False indicates a masked one.

 3. Cross-attention (encoder-decoder)